cepharum/hitchy/docs-source/api/README.md

 * [`deepComponents`](plugins.md#deepcomponents-0-4-0)
 * [`appendFolders`](plugins.md#appendfolders-0-4-0)

+### api.folder

+This function takes a relative path name of a file or folder and qualifies it in context of current hitchy-based project, which is your application.

+The provided relative path name may start with special markers to select one of several supported base folders:

+* `@project/some/file.ext` is selecting **some/file.ext** in context of your current project's folder.
+This is the default behaviour when providing just `some/file.ext`, too.
+* `@hitchy/some/file.ext` is selecting **some/file.ext** in context of [folder containing currently used core implementation of Hitchy](#optionshitchyfolder).
+Usually, this folder is located in **node_modules/hitchy** of your project's folder, but using command line arguments it is possible to pick a different location.

 ### api.runtime

 This section of Hitchy's API is exposing a compilation of all components exposed by discovered plugins as well as current application itself.
 They are grouped by component type.